gergelypolonkai/gergelypolonkai.github.io/_posts/2013-03-01-programming-as-i-see-it.markdown

     email: gergely@polonkai.eu
 ---

 Since my age of around 11, I write code.
 I began with BASIC, which is, well, the most basic language I have ever seen.
 Simply writing

-{% highlight basic %}
-10 PRINT "Hello World!"
-{% endhighlight %}

-does the job (with Assembly it would be tens of lines as I recall).
+<code>10 PRINT "Hello World!"</code> does the job (with Assembly it
+would be tens of lines as I recall).
 Then I moved to Pascal, then Delphi (which is basically the same thing).
 The next step was a bit longer, as I started learning more languages after this, like Perl (for dynamic web pages), C (for desktop applications), TCL (for eggdrop programming.
 Yes, I might have been a weird kid), PHP (again, for dynamic web pages.
 It was becoming mainstream back then).

 Many of my classmates looked down on me, as they thought I was a geek (hell I was, but I wouldn’t have confessed it then), and called me a nerd.
 For a few